 For 2017, we have a new look and will be giving you Healthy Kitchen Hacks more frequently and also exclusively!

 —> We’ll feature a kitchen hack every Wednesday here on the blog (both brand new ones and ones we’ve updated over the past few years.)

-—> To get additional and exclusive healthy kitchen hacks – only available to our subscribers, sign up (at the top of the blog or on the left sidebar) to receive them in your inbox!
+—> To get additional and exclusive healthy kitchen hacks – only available to our subscribers, sign up HERE to receive them in your inbox!

 —-> If you’d like us to promote your own hacks OR troubleshoot a problem you may be having in the kitchen, email us at email@example.com or list in comments below.

 Say good-bye to those pomegranate stains and to paying more for buying seeds (aka arils) already removed from the fruit.
 I’ve improved this trick over time in my own kitchen – Here’s how I do it:

 1) Start with a large bowl of warm water (it took me a few time to realize I didn’t need to use cold water and freeze my hands off.)

 2) Place pomegranate under the water and cut into quarters with paring knife under the water (no stained cutting boards!)